bpkg/umq/README.md

 umq
 =====

-tcp/udp message pushing and receiving in bash
+tcp message pushing and receiving in bash

 ## install